 The Three Components To An Argument

-Once you start to think about arguments in terms of their component parts, you will start to listen differently to how people are arguing.
+Once you begin to think about arguments in terms of their component parts, you will start to listen differently to how people are arguing.
 Dr. Toulmin breaks arguments down into three distinct parts.

-- The Claim: The first component of the Toulmin model is the claim—the conclusion that we are seeking to establish over the course of the argument.
+- The Claim: The first component of the Toulmin model is the claim.
+It’s the conclusion that we are seeking to establish over the course of the argument.
 A claim is a statement that requires support.
-By itself the statement carries little argumentative force.
-It is missing evidence on which to ground it so the audience can start to accept it.
+By itself, the statement carries little argumentative force.
+It is missing the evidence on which to ground it so the audience can start to accept it.

-Rather than getting caught up in the power of the claim, which is often where people use their boldest language, you will be listening for their actual warrants.
-When you realize that they are vulnerable for attack on their warrants, you will start to evolve in terms of which arguments you prioritize when you respond.
+People often use their boldest language in the claim.
+Rather than getting distracted by their words, you will be listening for their actual warrants.
+When you realize their warrants are vulnerable for attack, you will start to evolve in terms of which arguments you prioritize when you respond.

 One of the easiest ways to improve a committee decision-making process is to hand everyone on the committee an outline of the Toulmin model with blank space to fill in the component parts.
 With a short presentation on what the model is and the differences between a claim, the grounds, and the warrant, you will be surprised at how many arguments will disappear as people struggle to satisfy the demands of a good argument.
 The arguments that do survive are far more nuanced and vastly superior to simple discussion.